 How Much Does a Guinea Pig Cost?

 On average, a guinea pig costs about $20 to $25, depending on the country or the continent.
-Speaking of geographical location, the guinea pig price isn’t going to differentiate drastically.
-It’s always going to vary between $10 and $40 in the USA or for example, €8.8 and €45.4 if you’re in Europe.
-On top of that, there are additional costs of food, cage, bedding, etc. More on that later.
+It’s always going to vary between $10 and $40 in the USA or €8.8 and €45.4 if you’re in Europe.
+On top of that, there are additional costs of food, cage, bedding, etc.

-Sure, you can be a great companion to your guinea pig but if you have a job, family or both, you won’t have all of the time of this world to play with your guinea pig.
-On the other hand, if there’s another guinea pig in the cage, they will (in most cases) bond and as such, they will live like they used to live in the past – in a herd.
-Back in the day when guinea pigs lived in forests, they always moved in herds, which is a deeply rooted characteristic of these animals.
+You can be a great companion to your guinea pig.
+However, if you have a job, family or both, you won’t have all of the time of this world to play with your guinea pig.
+On the other hand, if there’s another guinea pig in the cage, they will bond.
 For that reason, buying one or more guinea pigs is an excellent idea.

 Guinea Pigs and Additional Costs

 The cost of your guinea pig isn’t only $10 to $40 you pay at the shop.
 Having in mind that guinea pigs live up to 8 years, you’re going to have to prepare for a long-term commitment.

 Let’s begin with the guinea pig itself.
 There is a different guinea pig breeds and all of them will cost you anywhere between $10 to $40.
 Breeders may charge more but that’s the usual price.
 Next, you’ll need a proper guinea pig living habitat – the cage.
 In the cage, you’ll need hideaway houses, water dispensers, food, hay, toys, bedding, etc.